ONSdigital/mean-splice-decomposition/README.md

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ## Acknowledgements
-[This project structure is based on the `govcookiecutter` template project][govcookiecutter].
+This project structure is based on the `govcookiecutter` template project.
 Guidance on using the govcookiecutter can be found on [this youtube video](https://www.youtube.com/watch?v=N7_d3k3uQ_M) and in the [documentation here](https://dataingovernment.blog.gov.uk/2021/07/20/govcookiecutter-a-template-for-data-science-projects/).